jaynetics/jaynetics.github.io/content/about.md

 ### Privacy

-This site uses no cookies, trackers, or third-party CDNs.
+This site uses no trackers.

 ### Legals / Imprint